anishsudhan/Data_Analytics-Projects/README.md

 # Data_Analytics-Projects
-This repository is for the my projects to embarking in the field of data analysis, data science and machine learning.
+This repository is to learn and work on projects to embarking in the field of data analysis, data science and machine learning.